weewx/weewx/docs_src/custom/custom-reports.md

 # Customizing reports

 There are two general mechanisms for customizing reports: change options in one or more configuration files, or change the template files.
 The former is generally easier, but occasionally the latter is necessary.

-## How options work
+## How to specify options

-Options are used to specify how reports will look and what they will contain.
-For example, they control which units to use, how to format dates and times, which data should be in each plot, the colors of plot elements, _etc_.
+Options are used to control how reports will look and what they will contain.

-For a complete listing of the report options, see the section [_Reference: report options_](../options_ref).
+For example, they determine which units to use, how to format dates and times, which data should be in each plot, the colors of plot elements, _etc_.

 Options are read from three different types of _configuration files:_